-In San Francisco, a basic level of property history research and documentation to inform determination of historic status by the Planning Department.
+A basic level of property history research and documentation to inform determination of historic status by the Planning Department.
 (Required by the San Francisco Planning Department and some other municipalities.)

 - Historic Resource Evaluations (HRE)

-Intensive property research and documentation, formal evaluation of historic status, and proposed project review according to California Environmental Quality Act (CEQA) guidelines.
-(Required by the San Francisco Planning Department and many other local government agencies.)
+Intensive property research and documentation, and formal evaluation of historic status according to California Environmental Quality Act (CEQA) criteria.
+(Required by the San Francisco Planning Department and and some other municipalities.)

 - Project Impacts Analysis & Secretary of the Interior's Standards Analysis

 Review of a proposed project, according to the Secretary of the Interior's Standards for the Treatment of Historic Properties and/or prescribed local guidelines, to determine the appropriateness of alteration or demolition effects on a historic property.